-Decentralized Identifiers (DIDs), Application

-Programming Interfaces (APIs), and Internet of Things (IoT).
+Note: InterPlanetary File System (IPFS), Decentralized Identifiers (DIDs), Application Programming Interfaces (APIs), and Internet of Things (IoT).

-face for easy data access.
+domains.
+It suggests that educational applications often involve multiple stakeholders, necessitating an interface for easy data access.
 APIs effectively fulfill this need, whereas domains with fewer stakeholders may not require separate APIs as the system can provide access.

 A detailed analysis of Web3 solution adoption across domains reveals the relative significance of each solution within specific sectors, as illustrated in Table II.
 The findings indicate several notable trends.
 First, the IPFS demonstrates high importance across all four domains, with adoption rates ranging from 80% to 100%.
 Second, the education sector shows no adoption of Oracle (0%) but full utilization of APIs (100%).
-Conversely, the healthcare sector exhibits the highest Oracle adoption (67%), followed by the security (50%)and IoT (25%) domains, respectively.
+Conversely, the healthcare sector exhibits the highest Oracle adoption (67%), followed by the security (50%) and IoT (25%) domains, respectively.
 Third, healthcare and IoT domains show no adoption of APIs (0%).
 Last, DIDs exhibit low to moderate adoption across all domains (25-40%), with the highest rate in education (40%), followed by security (38%), health care (33%), and IoT (25%).